hth313/boost41/doc/compare.rst

 The Boost module provides four prompting generic compare functions ``=``, ``≠``, ``<`` and ``<=``.
 It should be fairly obvious what they do.
-They take two arguments and will prompt for its two arguments.
+They take two arguments and will prompt for them both.
 With these you can create any compare you like, i.e. ``X < 10?`` would test if X is less that the value in register ``10``.